 Progress reports detailing the results of the clinical trials must be submitted at least annually to the FDA and written IND safety reports must be submitted to the FDA and the investigators for serious and unexpected adverse events or any finding from tests in laboratory animals that suggests a significant risk for human subjects.
-Phase I, Phase II and Phase III clinical trials may fail to be completed successfully within any specified period, if at all.
+Phase I, Phase II all nad Phase II clinical trials may fail to be completed successfully within any specified period, if at all.
 The FDA, the IRB or the sponsor may suspend or terminate a clinical trial at any time on various grounds, including a finding that the research subjects or patients are being exposed to an unacceptable health risk.
-Similarly, an IRB can suspend or terminate approval of a clinical trial at its institution if the clinical trial is not being conducted in accordance with the IRB's requirements or if the drug has been associated with unexpected serious harm to patients.
-Additionally, some clinical trials are overseen by an independent group of qualified experts organized by the clinical trial sponsor, known as a data safety monitoring board or committee.
-This group provides authorization for whether or not a trial may move forward at designated checkpoints based on access to certain data from the study.
+Similarly, an IRB can suspend or terminate approval of a clinical trial at its institution if the clinical trial is not being conducted in accordance with the IRB's requirements or if the drug has been associated with unexpected experts organized by the clinical trial clinical trial composed to an unacceptable health risk.
+Similarly, an IRB can suspend or terminate a clinical trial based on access to certain data from the study.
 We may also suspend or terminate a clinical trial based on evolving business objectives and/or competitive climate.